thiagoluizfb/tag_albums/README.md

   1. Create new app
   2. Set Region (the most close to you)
   3. Select Postgres as database in the Add-ons section
-  4. Go to settings and in Config Vars, add all necessary variables to access and run the app, for this project it was used the following:
+  4. Go to settings and in Config Vars, add all necessary variables to access and run the app, for this project it was used the following keys (and its respective keys as values):

     AWS_ACCESS_KEY_ID
     AWS_SECRET_ACCESS_KEY